dhleong/babbling/README.md

 for you.
 If you install Babbling globally (`npm i -g babbling`) you'll get a command-line tool that can automatically pull all the cookies and other auth info needed for each app from the Chrome browser.
-Just close Chrome (the database in which HBO Go stores its data is very insistent on only one app accessing it at a time) and run `babbling auto-auth`.
+Just close Chrome (the database in which HBO Max stores its data is very insistent on only one app accessing it at a time) and run `babbling auto-auth`.
 That will enable the `autoInflate()` function mentioned above, and also allow you to use `babbling cast <url>`!